LaraCrafts/laravel-url-shortener/README.md

 [website](https://ouo.io)

 This driver uses the Ouo.io API and requires an access token.
-The API allows for URL monetization via advertisements and provides analytics via it's dashboard.
+The API allows for URL monetization via advertisements and provides analytics via its dashboard.

 Variable           | Description
 -------------------|----------------------